nystudio107/craft-transcoder/docs/docs/using.md

 ![Screenshot](./resources/screenshots/oceans_20s_300w_200h_none.jpg)

-`crop` scales the video up to maintain the original aspect ratio, and then crops it so that it's full-frame:
+`crop` scales the video up to maintain the original aspect ratio, and then crops it so that it’s full-frame:

 ![Screenshot](./resources/screenshots/oceans_20s_300w_200h_crop.jpg)